 - One sea turtle

 It was an interesting experience, especially compared to our last dive with Noam and Dalit in the BVIs at the Painted Walls.
-The Painted Walls were packed with coral and colorful small fish.
+The Painted Walls were full of coral and colorful small fish.
 This dive at Seymour was sand and blue vastness interspersed with something very exciting swimming through your line of sight.
-Awesomely, our dive trip included the footage taken by the dive instructors, which was good because we had some technical difficulties with our GoPro.
+Our GoPro gave us some problems on the dive, so we don’t have any of our own footage.
+Awesomely, our dive trip included the footage taken by the dive instructors.

-A mere few hours later, we got up early to beat the heat and walked out of town to Túneles de Mirador, a lava rock formation.
-To get there, from the central square we picked up the Avenue Padre Julio Herrera, the only road that leaves town.
+We got up early to beat the heat and walked out of town to Túneles de Mirador, a lava rock formation.
+To get there from the central square, we followed Avenue Padre Julio Herrera, the only road that leaves town.
 The entire walk was almost 3 km and took about 45 minutes and it was quite hot – reminiscent of the southwest US.
 We arrived at 9 and had the whole place to ourselves!

-The tunnels were formed when lava followed over the land.
+Lava tunnels were formed when lava flowed in different channels across the land.
 The top layer of lava cooled and the bottom layer continued to flow.
 Then the volcanic eruption ceased.
 Over time, collapses in the tunnels opened them up to human exploration.
-The whole tunnel walk was about 50 meters, and took us about 15 minutes.
+The whole tunnel walk was about 50 meters and took us about 15 minutes.
 Then we chugged back to town.

 Learning from the hike to the tunnel, on Saturday we got up even earlier for the hike to Las Grietas, a fissure rock formation with snorkeling.
 This location is rumored to be really busy so we wanted to arrive as early as possible.
 You take a water taxi to the Angermeyer dock (you can tell them Las Grietas and they get it) and from there it’s easy – follow the signs!

-We arrived at the site around 8 am and had the pools to ourselves.
+We arrived at the site at 8 am and were all by ourselves.
 There are three pools; the first one is long and deep, the second rocky and shallow, and the third long and deep with large fish living in it.
-We were so glad to have the place to ourselves, as we had heard of people showing up and getting turned away because it was too crowded.
-The sign says maximum capacity 48 people!
+We had heard of people showing up and getting turned away because it was too crowded.
+The sign says maximum capacity of 48 people!

 We even saw a bright blue eel in the first pool.
 The water is amazingly clear and deceptive.
 I read that it is 65 feet deep!
 Afterward, we walked the trail that runs alongside the chasm.
 It provided us with nice views looking down and a view over Academy Bay.